willkg/eliot/eliot/static/tailwindcss/README.rst

 ..
 Note:: 2021-10-06

    We don't build tailwindcss because we only use it on one static page.
-If at some point we switch the rest of Tecken to use tailwindcss, then we should build it so we can take advantage of features and components and such.
+If at some point this project gets more complicated, then we should build it so we can take advantage of features and components and such.